How voiding a Pseudo Check affects my Bank Reconciliation and what to do about it

 To reverse a Pseudo Check through a Journal Entry

-The journal entry needs to Debit the Bank Account and Credit the Original Expense Account.
+The journal entry needs to Debit the Bank Account and Credit the Original Expense Account or Net Asset Account.

 To create the affect of this true reversal, if you already voided a pseudo check, you must edit the Journal Entry and change the Credit Entry from the Bank Account to the original Expense Account or Net Asset Account (please consult with your finance committee or accountant regarding which account to use).
 If you haven't voided the pseudo check, you may enter a reversing journal entry without voiding the pseudo check.
 Just make sure it follows these guidelines.

 Now, only the Debit side of the journal entry will display on the Bank Reconciliation, because that is the only side that now affects the Bank Account.
 Marking both of these entries will have a wash affect on the Bank Reconciliation.

 Not only does the Reversing Journal Entry allow you to balance your Bank Reconciliation, but it also updates your books according to what really happened.
 If that original check, written in the prior software debited an expense and now you are removing the entry, it only makes sense to credit the same expense.